sandyjmacdonald/sandyjmacdonald.github.io/_posts/2014-12-29-controlling-the-pimoroni-unicorn-hat-with-the-skywriter.md

 {% endhighlight %}

 I hope you have fun with this.
 You could even try using the z coordinates from the Skywriter to control the hue of the spot.

-{% include twitter_plug.html %}